 Parents are able to purchase devices from anywhere and there are a range of devices available that meet our minimum specification.
 Together with the College Technology team, JB Hi-Fi have created a purchasing portal.
 Access the JB Hi-Fi Education portal here - jbeducation.com.au/byod and use the school code: SPCCBYOD .

 To ensure access to digital technologies and equity for all students, the College has established procedures for families to apply for assistance in obtaining access to a device.

 BYOD Day Loan Request Form (SPC students only)

 For BYO devices that may be under repair, the College has established an extended loan process (one week) that can be used by parents or carers to apply for student access to a loan laptop.

 To ensure access to digital technologies and equity for all students, the College has established procedures for families to apply for assistance in obtaining access to a device.
 If parents / caregivers believe they are unable to provide a device that meets the Minimum Device Specification for an extended period, they need to complete the following steps:

 Applications to the Business Manager are initiated by parents or carers completing the following online form: Request an Extended Loan

-Digital technologies, including personal devices such iPads and laptops, are used in class as a component of a complete learning program.
-They are used at the teachers’ discretion and their use is guided by teachers during class.
+Digital technologies are used in class as a component of a complete learning program.
+They are used at the teacher’s discretion and their use is guided by teachers during class.

 Yes.
-The iPad will become an integral part of students learning; however, printed materials, text-books and written work will be in use alongside electronic materials.
-Some textbooks will be provided in an e-Book format; and others in traditional print format.
+BYO devices will become an integral part of students learning; however, printed materials, textbooks and written work will be in use alongside electronic materials.
+Some textbooks will be provided in an eText format and others in traditional print format.